Greg Clark

 The Century of Cities

-In the 5th decade of our urban century new resources have arrived.
-The tool-box of city management, public governance, and progressive policy is now joined by three new resources in the quest for good urbanisation.
+But, in the 5th decade of our urban century some new tools and resources have arrived.
+The established tool-box of urban policies, city leadership & management, and local strategies are now joined by three new resources in the quest for good urbanisation.

 -